 Lectures & Online courses

 So you’ve read some books and articles and now you want to start digging a little deeper?
 Or you want to become a Machine Learning Specialist?
 Then start with some online courses.
 Of course, you will need to learn a little bit about math before and get some basic programming skills.
 Online courses are a great option if you can’t study at university or you want to get knowledge at your own pace.
-Here are some of the courses that can serve you as the start point:
+Here are some of the courses that can serve you as the starting point:

-- Machine Learning course from Andrew Ng – this one is a classic and most popular one for a number of reasons, it’s great introductory material.
+- Machine Learning course from Andrew Ng – this one is a classic and most popular one for a number of reasons, it’s a great introductory material.

-- To learn more math we can recommend Mathematics for Machine Learning.
+- To learn more math, we can recommend Mathematics for Machine Learning.